 Antivirus software is installed, active and up to date on all workstations and servers

-Locally installed antivirus software will force users to analyse all files (executables or others) that are opened locally in a way that is transparent for them.
+Locally installed antivirus software will analyse all files (executables or others) that are opened locally in a way that is transparent for the users.
 A local database of malicious code signatures and rules about suspicious behaviour (such as attempts to contact other network stations) feed the algorithms for evaluating the risk of infection.

-The backbone of security definitely rests upon prevention, discovery and remediation of the effects of malware.
+The backbone of security rests upon prevention, discovery and remediation of malware.

-Antivirus software can block most threats aimed at end users, without user intervention, notably when peripherals such as USB sticks, memory cards, optical disks are used, or when e-mail attachments are opened.
-Antivirus should be installed, active and up-to-date (each day, usually done automatically) on all the devices, workstations and servers involved in the workplace.
+Antivirus software can block most threats aimed at end-users, without user intervention, notably when peripherals such as USB sticks, memory cards, optical disks are used, or when e-mail attachments are opened.
+Antivirus software should be installed, active and up-to-date (each day, usually done automatically) on all the devices, workstations and servers involved in the workplace.